What Is Sacred Sexuality?

 Sacred sexuality is the practice of using sexual energy, intimacy, and desire as a path to deeper presence, profound connection, and awakened consciousness.
-It's not about transcending the body or "spiritualizing" sex into something soft and bloodless.
-It's about fully inhabiting your sexuality — letting your body become the vehicle through which love moves, through which devotion expresses itself, through which two people remember what they are to each other.
+It's letting your body become the vehicle through which love moves, through which devotion expresses itself, through which two people remember who they are to each other.

 Your desire is not broken.
 Your partner's desire is not broken.
-Sacred sexuality treats your relationship and your sexual fire as a living practice — something you tend, like a fire.
-Tend it skillfully, and everything flourishes.
-Neglect it, and everything suffers.
+Sacred sexuality treats your relationship and your sexual energy as a living practice.
+Something you tend with care and skill.

 The Truth About Sacred Sexuality